moxiegirl/getstarted/content/linux/started.md

 identifier = "linux_getstarted"
 +++

-# Get Started with Docker
+# Get Started with Docker on Linux

+This tutorial is intended for users on Linux systems such as Ubuntu.
+Not your operating system? **You can choose the tutorial for [Mac OS X](/mac/started) or [Windows](/windows/started)**.

-This tutorial introduces fundamental Docker features by walking you through some simple tasks.
-These tasks include:
+This tutorial introduces fundamental Docker features by guiding you through some simple tasks.
+It takes approximately 30 minutes to complete.
+You'll learn how to:

-* installing Docker
+* install Docker
-* running a software image in a container
+* run a software image in a container
-* browsing for an image on Docker Hub
+* browse for an image on Docker Hub
-* creating your own image and running it in a container
+* create your own image and run it in a container
-* creating a Docker Hub account and repository
+* create a Docker Hub account and an image repository
+* create an image of your own
-* pushing your image to Docker Hub for others to use
+* push your image to Docker Hub for others to use

-While Docker has a graphical interface called Kitematic, this tutorial uses the command line which is available on every major distribution.
+While Docker has a graphical interface called Kitematic, this tutorial uses the command line which is available on each of Docker's major distribution.